 Open a new account

-You can open a new account after closing your old credit card.
-You will still be responsible for any credit card debt outside of any suspicious activity.
+If you freeze your credit, you won’t be able to apply for any new credit card accounts.
+However, if the fraud was isolated to one credit card, you may not need to freeze your credit.
+In that case, you can open a new account if needed.
+You will still be responsible for any credit card debt on the previous card outside of any suspicious activity.
 You can use the new credit card for purchases and continue building your credit score.

 Don’t delay